SarahAMansoor/SarahMansoor.github.io/README.md

 ### Summer Undergraduate Research Fair - Undergraduate Research Assistant, University of Toronto
 - **Research Focus**: Investigated statistics students' perception of including a course project on their attitudes towards statistics.

-## Personal Projects
-Last but not least, peek into my personal projects folder, where I unleash my creativity and explore niche interests.
-From pet projects to experimental endeavors, these projects reflect my curiosity-driven approach to problem-solving.

-- **Classifying Flower Images**: Explore my project where I built a classifier to identify different types of flowers from images using machine learning techniques.
-- **Crypto Forecasting**: Delve into my project where I forecasted cryptocurrency prices using time series analysis and predictive modeling.
-- **Sustainable Energy Analysis**: Witness my analysis on sustainable energy sources and their impact on the environment.

 ## Connect with Me
 Thank you for taking the time to explore my portfolio!
 If you have any questions, suggestions, or just want to chat about data, mathematics, or anything in between, feel free to reach out.
 Let's connect and embark on an exciting journey of exploration and innovation together!